jimrazmus/c7n-policies/README.md

 [![CircleCI](https://circleci.com/gh/jimrazmus/c7n-policies/tree/master.svg?style=svg)](https://circleci.com/gh/jimrazmus/c7n-policies/tree/master)

-This repo contains the policy documents that the Cloud Custodian program will consume.
+This repo contains policy documents that Cloud Custodian will consume.

 Cloud Custodian is a tool that unifies the dozens of tools and scripts most organizations use for managing their AWS accounts into one open source tool.
 It’s a stateless rules engine for policy definition and enforcement, with metrics and detailed reporting for AWS.